lazzzis/sherry/packages/docs/docs/README.md

 ## Sherry What?

-**Sherry** (['ʃerɪ]) is an intensive wine made from white grapes.
-Here, Sherry helps you quickly launch a new project with existing [generators] (https://github.com/sherry/awesome-sao) created by yourself.
+**Sherry** (['ʃerɪ]) is originally a wine made from white grapes.
+Here, Sherry helps you quickly launch a new project with existing [generators](https://github.com/sherry/awesome-sao) created by yourself.

 ## Why not use Yeoman?